12 Hot Home Sauna Picks

 Barrel saunas are popular partially for their ease of construction.
 They typically come with two round end units and a series of planks that you’ll fit around the ends.
 Then you simply nail and strap them into place.
 Barrel saunas usually come with electric stoves, like this Almost Heaven Audra Cedar 4 Person Electric Canopy Barrel Sauna ($4,356).

 If you don’t see a prefabricated sauna that seems right for you and you’re looking for your next major construction project, you can build your own outdoor sauna or convert an existing room into an indoor sauna.
 You can then purchase an electric home sauna heater, such as this Finlandia FLB-60 Sauna Heater ($865).
-Ever wondered what is a reasonable temperature for a house in winter?

 You can also equip your custom DIY outdoor sauna with a wood-burning heater like this Harvia M3 Woodburning Sauna Heater ($1,075).
 If you build your own outdoor wood-fired sauna, experts advise researching local building codes and paying close attention to things like sauna location, chimney and stovepipe construction and air intake vents to ensure a safe sauna experience.